Melokeo/AmbiguousMonkey/README.md

 # `monkeyGUIv3_2`
 Mel Xu, Feb 2025

-Rehab Neural Engineering Labs, RNEL, University of Piitsburgh
+Rehab Neural Engineering Labs, RNEL, University of Pittsburgh

 *These codes haven't been made transplantable yet.
 It only works on one specific computer.
 Uploading it here is just for deposition*
 ## Usage